Skip to main content

 Public Market Data HTTPApps, dashboards, data consumersCacheable, unauthenticated, separated from trading paths

-Trading HTTPRetail traders, app backendsJSON over HTTPS, EIP-712 signed actions
+Trading HTTPRetail traders, app backendsJSON over HTTPS, canonical signed actions

 Public WebSocketReal-time market dataSequence-numbered, gap-recoverable